falcosecurity/falco-website/content/en/docs/third-party.md

 ## Helm

 Helm is a way to install Falco in Kubernetes.
-The Falco community has decided to port the Helm chart from the [stable repository](https://github.com/helm/charts/tree/master/stable/falco#falco) to the [charts](https://github.com/falcosecurity/charts) repository.
+The Falco community supports a helm chart and documentation on how to use it can [be found here](https://github.com/falcosecurity/charts).
 ## Puppet

 A [Puppet](https://puppet.com/) module for Falco, `sysdig-falco`, is available on [Puppet Forge](https://forge.puppet.com/sysdig/falco/readme).